AmrMaghraby/GSoC_2021_Red_Hen_Lab/README.md

 2. singularity shell GSOC.img
 3. source activate pyscene_env
 4. python getOptimalThreshold.py ‘path/to/directory/contain/mp4/files’ ‘path/to/directory/contains/test/csv/files/to/calculate/accuracy’

+Again thanks to [Ahmed Ismail](https://ai-zahran.github.io/) for suggesting Bayesain optimizer method which helped in finding the optimal threshold to be used in pyScene

 2- Classify soft cuts and hard cuts in an efficient way baased on the output of pyScene.